samuelgozlan/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

     Send identify calls server-side to the [Identify API](../../analytics/apis/identify-api) or using an SDK.

-    The group association persists for the user until it's explicitly updated or unsets.
+    Once set, the group association persists for the user **forever**.
+Users cannot be removed from user-level groups.

     Updates to groups aren't retroactive.

 - :material-numeric-2-circle:{ .lg .middle } **Group Identify**